-Once again, CCCE will be moderating a panel at the APANY Hindsight Conference on Friday, November 2nd.
-Our Topic: “Fair Housing Requires Inclusion: Confronting Segregation in NYC” Join us and register at http://www.hindsightcon.com
+For the second year in a row, CCCE moderated a panel at the American Planning Association NY Hindsight Conference in November.
+Our Topic: “Fair Housing Requires Inclusion: Confronting Segregation in NYC“.

 SUCCESS!!
 CCCE’s 2018 Housing Vacancy Study has led to Ossining’s first Rent Regulations, as noted inthis Lohud article

-The Collective for Community, Culture, and Environment, LLC (CCCE) is a women-owned consulting business and interdisciplinary professional network based in New York City.
+The Collective for Community, Culture, and Environment, LLC (CCCE) is a women-owned consulting business and interdisciplinary professional network based in New York City – with projects throughout the NY-NJ-CT area.
 CCCE has 21 Members and 10 Affiliates.
 We work with clients and partners that share our mission of developing a sustainable and equitable world.

 CCCE works on planning, design and research projects that further economic resilience, cultural diversity, public health, social justice, and environmental sustainability, and we help low-and-moderate-income communities shape decisions about their own environment.